katie10o/startup/README.md

 - I have mulitple images that look nice and professional
 - I have a mixture of UI's for enjoyment and ease

+### JavaScript
+-I've created nice elements that allow for optimal user interface -I have built a sign up, login, and settings page and implemented JavaScript code in preparation for database login -I have logistical methods in JavaScript for when users interact with my website -Though it was not specificed on my website, I know the location of where the websocket will be interacting with my JS code and website (with meal inputs)